CodinGame/node-angular-runner/README.md

 # What it Does

-This node7.4 runner installs the dependencies using `npm install`.
+This node 7.4 runner installs the dependencies using `npm install`.
 The dependencies must be specified in the `package.json` file at the project root as specified in the [official documentation](https://docs.npmjs.com/getting-started/using-a-package.json).

 # How to Use